genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/02_front-end-reporting/02_foundation-reporting.md

 - apply ad hoc filtering to a report
 - export the report results to .csv  format

-The micro front-end has a GUI that walks the user through generating a report.
+The micro-frontend has a GUI which walks the user through generating a report.
 ![Example showing creating a new report](./docs/img/foundation-reporting_create-report.png)

-Once the report has been created,  it can be viewed in the GUI; it can also be exported to a `.csv` file.
+Once the report is created it can be viewed in the GUI, and also exported to a `.csv` file.
 ![Example showing the list of all generated reports](./docs/img/foundation-reporting_view-report.png)

-All the generated reports are stored for retrieval later.
+All of the generated reports are stored for retrieval later.
 The report configuration is saved and the report updated when the user runs the report again.
 ![Example showing the list of all generated reports](./docs/img/foundation-reporting_show-reports.png)

 ## Set-up